JoshOrndorff/substrate-module-template/HOWTO.md

 rev = '<git-commit>'
 ```

-This of course means that only runtimes with this setting on their side can use your module, at which point you may want to introduce different branches yourself for supporting different commits...
+This of course means that only runtimes with this same setting on their side can use your module, at which point you may want to introduce different branches yourself for supporting different commits...

 Our recommended pattern is to keep your module marked as `v1.0` and tell your runtime developer to update their dependencies. `v1.0` branch _should_ be stable.